Travel

 DISCOVER in Santa Barbara

-The new MOXI, The Wolf Museum of Exploration + Innovation is a must-do field trip for families.
+The MOXI, The Wolf Museum of Exploration + Innovation is a must-do field trip for families.
 Indoor and outdoor highly interactive exhibits engage and delight all ages.
 Make discoveries about sound, light, speed, color, gravity and much more.
 Our family spent more time than we should have competing at Quiet Quest—a test to see how quietly people can walk through a rock path.
-Needless to say, I beat my husband and teen daughter at this challenge, but didn’t have as much luck when it came to testing jumping ability upstairs.
+Needless to say, I beat my husband and teen daughter at this challenge, but didn’t have as much luck when it came to testing jumping ability.
 Don’t miss the rooftop Sky Garden where you’ll find an interactive water exhibit, lookout tower and glass sky deck, not to mention a stunning 360-degree view of Santa Barbara.
 With surprises around every corner, MOXI is an absolute blast!
 Plan to spend several hours.

 PLAY in Avila Beach